ouya/docs/mono-game.md

 ### Examples

-Several examples are included in the ouya-unity-plugin package.
+Examples are included at the base GIT path.

 <table border=1>